Luk-kar/Home-Market-Harvester/pipeline/stages/c_model_developing/README.md

 Key Components:

-- Model Definition: Specifies the structure of the neural network or machine learning model.
+- Model Definition: Specifies the structure of a machine learning model.
-- Compilation: Configures the model with losses and metrics.
 - Training: Executes the training process using the provided dataset.
+- Validating: Validates the trained model by predicting on the test set and calculating the mean error.

 ## 📦 Requirements